Back to use cases

 Flat Lay — Front

-Useful for folded products, bundles, basics, and marketplaces that prefer a clear top-down presentation.
+Useful for basics, folded products, bundles, and marketplaces that prefer a top-down view.

 Lifestyle — Outdoor